Akuli/mittari/README.md

 ![picture of sound card](images/usb-sound-card.jpg)

-I got this a long time ago (maybe 10 years).
+I got this about 10 years ago.
 I don't remember why or where.
 AliExpress sells very similar USB sound cards for about 2 euros each (includes shipping).